johanseaxis/acap-native-sdk-examples/axevent/subscribe_to_event/README.md

 ```

 * **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
-* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application "subscribe_to_event".
+* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP4 Native application "subscribe_to_event".
 * **app/subscribe_to_event.c** - Application which subscribes for event, written in C.
 * **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example "subscribe_to_event".
 * **README.md** - Step by step instructions on how to run the example.